Melania Trump Has Warned Son Barron About Dangers Of Drug Use, First Lady Opens Up At Opioid Crisis Town Hall

-Earlier this week, First Lady Melania Trump made an appearance at a town hall event in Las Vegas that was hosted by former Fox News host Eric Bolling.
-The event was held to shine a spotlight on the opioid crisis and she spoke extensively during the town hall.
+Earlier this week, first lady Melania Trump made an appearance at a town hall event in Las Vegas that was hosted by former Fox News host Eric Bolling.
+The event was held to shine a spotlight on the opioid crisis, and she spoke extensively during the town hall.

 People shares that as Melania spoke at the town hall, she got somewhat personal at one point.
-Trump explained that she herself has talked to her 12-year-old son Barron about the dangers of drug use and she encouraged others to do the same.
+Trump explained that she herself has talked to her 12-year-old son Barron about the dangers of drug use, and she encouraged others to do the same.

 “I teach him.
 I try to explain how drugs are dangerous and it will mess up your head, it will mess up your body and nothing comes positive out of it.”